quintansvedasto01/currency-converter-app/README.md

 Just run it in your browser and make sure that you have internet connection because it is APIs dependent.

 ## Disclaimer
-The design is originally made by me, but the logic behind it are base from "YT:CodingNepal".
+The design is originally made by me, but the logic behind it is base from "YT:CodingNepal".
 Sorry for my bad english :)

 ```
 Give example code